maxvfischer/DIY-CNC-machine/README.md

 ![attach_small_electronic_box_3](./images/build/frame/attach_small_electronic_box_3.jpg)

-The front-middle part was attached first.
+The front-middle part (**P13**) was attached first.
 A small 2 mm drill was used to make indentations at the center of the holes.
 Cutting fluid was applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
-The front-middle and front part was then attached to the frame using 4 40 mm M4 screws.
+The front-middle and front part was then attached to the frame using 4x 40mm M4 screws (**S11**).

 ![attach_small_electronic_box_4](./images/build/frame/attach_small_electronic_box_4.jpg)